Step 1: Decide who can access your plan

 Information we need about your provider

-If your provider is a business with multiple staff, we need to know the contact person at that provider business you would like to give your consent to.
+Your provider may be a business with multiple staff, so we need to know the contact person at that provider business you would like to give your consent to.

 We record this person’s details as who you have given your consent to.